 Day 4: Viana do Castelo – Baiona

 We will start our route by the coastline, to the border town of Caminha, where we will take a boat to Spain.
-Once we reach Spain, we will continue our way to Parador de Baiona, where you can enjoy the views from a beautiful sunset in a magic spot.
+Once we reach Spain, we will continue our way to Parador de Baiona.
+On the way there, you can get a boat to Santa Tecla mountain which allows beautiful views.

 Day 5: Baiona